ninofiliu/edu/README.md

 # edu

+Educational resources, including:

-Educational resources including labs and courses from Eurecom
+- Crash courses and lab reports from Eurecom
+- Crash courses from TUB

+Contributions welcomed!
+Simply fork, add your documents under the format `resources/<school>/<subject>.<description>`, and do a pull request.